Last Updated: Aug 06, 2025 Views: 4950

 Pyrex® the Brand

 Rather than being a type of glass, Pyrex® is a brand that represents multiple types of glasses and has been manufactured by several different companies.
-The brand was first established in 1915 by Corning Glass Works (eventually Corning, Inc.) In 1998, Corning, Inc. sold its consumer products division to Borden (later World Kitchen) and licensed that company to use the Pyrex®name.
-Currently, Corning, Inc. licenses the company Instant Brands to produce Pyrex branded dishes in the United States.
-Corning licenses the trademark to other companies as well, including International Cookware, based in France, where it is made from tempered borosilicate glass.
+The brand was first established in 1915 by Corning Glass Works (eventually Corning, Inc.) In 1998, Corning, Inc. sold its consumer products division to Borden (later World Kitchen).
+In 2018, World Kitchen changed its name to Corelle Brands.
+The company merged with Instant Pot (later Instant Brands) in 2021 but after a Chapter 11 bankruptcy, Corelle Brands became a separate company once again.
+Corning has licensed the trademark to other companies, including International Cookware, based in France, where products are made from tempered borosilicate glass.

 Transparent Ovenware

 Some manufacturing plants switched to tempered soda-lime formulations, while others continued to produce borosilicate Pyrex® products.
-According to Herb Dann, a designer at Corning, Inc. from 1961 until the 1990s, by the time World Kitchen acquired the license to produce Pyrex®, Corning had mostly switched to tempered soda lime glass for almost all of its tableware products.
+According to Herb Dann, a designer at Corning, Inc. from 1961 until the 1990s, by the time the consumer products division sold, Corning had mostly switched to tempered soda lime glass for almost all of its tableware products.
 The exception, said Dann, in his 2014 interview with the Corning Museum of Glass, was the 13x9x2 pan, which he said Corning never manufactured with soda-lime glass.
-Corning's Charleroi plant was a major producer of transparent Pyrex ovenware made from air-tempered soda-lime glass (Paul Topichak interview, 2014).
+Corning's Charleroi plant was one plant that produced transparent Pyrex ovenware made from air-tempered soda-lime glass (Paul Topichak interview, 2014).

 Borosilicate vs. Tempered Soda Lime

-The various formulations for Pyrex glass have been a source of controversy for many, as well as a source of consumer lawsuits over shattering bakeware.
-As a result, the Consumer Product Safety Commission investigated this question and concluded that borosilicate glass is much less likely to break under thermal shock, while tempered soda lime glass is less likely to break on impact.
+The various formulations for Pyrex glass have been a source of controversy, as well as a focus of several consumer lawsuits over shattering bakeware.
+As a result, the Consumer Product Safety Commission investigated this question and concluded that borosilicate glass is less likely to break under thermal shock, while tempered soda lime glass is less likely to break on impact.
 The New York Times explores this topic on its Wirecutter blog in the article, "Why we are not worried about Pyrex bakeware exploding."

 For more about Pyrex history, including interviews with Corning employees who worked with Pyrex products, consult our Pyrex Research Guide.